Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 *Sleep functions properly even over longer periods and the time it takes for the laptop to wake is relatively proportional to how long the machine has been asleep.
 Undervolted values are consistently applied in every instance ~~except~~ INCLUDING wake from auto-sleep (ie screen dims then sleeps after X amount of time idling)

-**Heliport rarely fails to load and is sometimes slow to start up on boot or requires manually connecting to saved networks.
+**itlwm may fail to run (see misc folder for solution) and is sometimes slow to start up on boot or requires manually connecting to saved networks.
 Once connected, generally very stable with rare dips in signal strength that are negligible in terms of impacting the overall experience.

 ***Battery life seems reasonably solid.
 Around 6 hours on high brightness (2 ticks below max) with RGB keys turned on while web browsing, watching videos, using google maps streetview...
 CPUFriend is enabled (800mhz + default settings).
 Room for further tweaks in future.
+Users may wish to reduce refresh rate (see misc).

 #